 Set the subwoofer gain control to the middle of the dial.
 Set the crossover frequency on the subwoofer to maximum.

 The easiest way of holding the microphone at the correct height is with a tripod.
-These don't cost a lot so buy one.
+These don't cost a lot, so I recommend buying one.
 Set it up at your main listening position, pointing straight up at the ceiling at ear height, then run the auto calibrate routine.
 If you don't have a tripod, you can put the microphone on your head and move around to different positions, but it's a bit of a pain to do it this way!
 That's not to say I haven't done it like this myself in the past, but I'm glad I bought a tripod.

 A lot of these systems will give you a better result if you take multiple readings, you want to be roughly around the main seating position though as if you try to use different seats it will mess up the final calibration.
 Get as many readings as possible, usually the system asks you to move the mic 6 or 8 times.
 The more information it gets, the better the results.

 There is a diagram below with suggested mic placement positions.
-The more advanced systems ask for more positions, if yours asks for 6 or 8 or so, just use the first 6 or 8 positions on this diagram for an idea of where to put the mic.
+The more advanced systems ask for more positions.
+If yours asks for six or eight or so, just use the first six or eight positions on this diagram for an idea of where to put the mic.
 Remember that you're not calibrating for every possible position you're ever going to sit in on the sofa, but instead you're measuring the room for automatic room correction so make sure you do move the mic around.
-The first position is the main listening position so that's the most important, the sound will be optimised around that area.
+The first position is the main listening position, so that's the most important as the sound will be optimised around that area.

 After the receiver has ran through its auto calibrate routine, then check what level the receiver has set the subwoofer (also known as LFE) level.
 The subwoofer usually has its own amplifier and the receiver will try and match the subwoofer output/volume level to the same level as the rest of the speakers, which may mean it has to either boost or reduce the level.
 The amount the receiver has had to boost or cut this level will then show up on the receiver.

-There is only so much this can be cut or boosted, if the receiver is showing -12 or +12 for LFE level after calibration, then it is at its upper or lower limits and your subwoofer may be producing too much or too little bass, but the receiver has done all it can to correct this, but can't get it to optimum range as your intervention with a bit of dial adjustment is required.
-If this has happened, simply adjust the gain on the back of the subwoofer up or down, depending on the reading, then calibrate it again by rerunning the receiver auto calibrate routine.
+There is only so much this can be cut or boosted.
+If the receiver is showing -12 or +12 for LFE level after calibration, then it is at its upper or lower limits and your subwoofer may be producing too much or too little bass.
+Under this circumstance, the receiver has done all it can to correct but can't get to optimum range without you intervening to adjust the dial.
+If this has happened, simply adjust the gain on the back of the subwoofer up or down (depending on the reading), then calibrate it again by re-running the receiver auto calibrate routine.

 The ideal is to get it as close to 0 as possible, then there is no boosting or cutting between the receiver and the subwoofer, which leads to a minimum of distortion.
 If it's a few db above or below it's not the end of the world, so you don't need to get too obsessive, but just try and make sure it's not at the top of bottom of its range.